Joselete77/TresEnRaya/README.md

 ## Features

-- **Tic-Tac-Toe Game:** Play against the machine and challenge your strategic skills.
+- **Tic-Tac-Toe Game:** Play against the machine or your friend and challenge your strategic skills.
 - **Environment Customization:** Switch between a dark or light background to tailor the game to your liking.
 - **Simple Interface:** Easy-to-use design for a comfortable gaming experience.